SwapnanilAdhikary/SIH-Ideas-/README.md

                                  |____________________|     are generated from the satellite
 21 August 2024 , time to lock in again, gonna try to work on some webgis, with openlayers we should try to add features later on which can be beneficial for users

+The pretained model that is being used is- FILM ( FOR INFO)